 The ovals in the diagram are the Digital Archive’s primary item types and the arrows are the relationship types allowed between those item types.
 A list next to each oval identifies secondary types, for example Book is a specific type of Publication.

-The long list on the left side of the diagram names relationship types that are only allowed between two Articles.
-As you can see, just a handful of other relationships like depicts, about, and refers to, are used to relate an Article to a Document, Gallery, Image, Map, or Publication.
+The long list on the left side of the diagram names relationship types that are only allowed between two Reference items.
+As you can see, just a handful of other relationships like depicts, about, and refers to, are used to relate a Reference item to a Document, Gallery, Image, Map, or Publication.
 That’s because the list on the left contains the real world relationships between people, places and things, whereas the relationships that appear on the arrows are more clerical in nature.
 In all cases, a specific relationship between two items is only allowed if the relationship’s rules permit it.

-Notice that relationships are allowed between two Articles (the loop labeled “relationship” from the Article oval back to that oval) or between an Article and another item type.
-Non-Article item types are generally not related to each other.
+Notice that relationships are allowed between two Reference items (the loop labeled “relationship” from the Reference oval back to that oval) or between a Reference item and another item type.
+Non-Reference item types are generally not related to each other.
 So for example, a photograph cannot depict another photograph.
 The two exceptions are an annotated map derived from a base map and the fact that a gallery contains items of other types.

 For additional information about the Archive Relational Model, please contact George Soules by sending email to email@example.com.